 How We Work

 Children Incorporated partners with already-established schools, group homes, and community centers to address the specific needs of the children they serve, offering each child basic needs every month.
+And because we partner with other organizations whose missions complement ours, your sponsorship contribution multiplies, increasing the impact of your monthly gift.

 Our Affiliated Sites Around the World